Tusharcste/DiagnosticCenterBillManagementSystem/README.md

 Since bill processing for every patient with these types of tests requires paper work and is very error prone, I am offering this application to process it automatically from their side.
 This system also provide all the information of patient and their paid amount, unpaid amount.
-After all this system provides total scenario of monthly or yearly total test, their income and due amount.
+After all this system provides total scenario of monthly or yearly total test, their income and due amount.In this Project I used Asp.Net Web Form for server side and Html, Css, JavaScript, jQuery for client side control and also itextsharp for pdf generator.